-The quality strategy sets out our ambitions for improving quality for the next five years, whilst also recognising that quality is a constantly moving target.
-Research knowledge is ever-expanding.
+The quality strategy sets out our ambitions for improving quality for the next five years, whilst also recognising that quality is a constantly moving target and research knowledge is ever-expanding.
+We have included improvement goals that we have identified as important to helping us to deliver this strategy.
+We recognise that there will be other goals we will need to work towards during the life of the strategy and these will be built into our implementation plan.